-Sally teased the soft texture of the ribbon between her thumb and her forefinger, the faded silk trailing between her fingers.
+Sally teased the soft texture of the ribbon between her thumb and forefinger.
 Dropping the bundle on the coffee table as if touching it would burn her hands; she sat back on the sofa, chewing on her lip.
 The bundle of letters like a beacon flashing on and off.

-Although it wasn’t a coffee table at all, it was an old leather luggage trunk she’d found in the attic when she’d first moved in.
+The coffee table was an old leather luggage trunk she’d found in the attic when she’d first moved in.
 She didn’t know where the trunk had come from or how long it had been up there.
 But when she’d found it, she’d fallen in love with it.
 She’d already spent months scouring the flea markets and charity shops for ‘classy chic’ which in reality meant ‘classy cheap’.
 So the old trunk had been perfect.
-It had always been locked, until today.
+It had always been locked, until today!

-This morning, after an other scavenger hunt in the attic, she found a carefully folded piece of white linen.
-It was neatly folded, with a trail of tiny violets delicately stitched on the lower corner, and the initials J.W.
-She opened carefully and a small brass key had fallen onto her lap.
+This morning, after yet an other scavenger hunt in the attic, she found a carefully folded piece of white linen.
+It had a trail of tiny violets delicately stitched on the lower corner circling the initials J.W.
+She unfolded it slowly and a small brass key had fallen onto her lap.
 She’d instantly known what the key was for.

 Back in the lounge she’d carefully placed the key in the lock of the trunk and turned; the expectant silence broken by a tiny click inside.
 She’d stilled.
 Opening the lid with a touch of trepidation, the excitement caught her breath, speeding it up and making her hands a little sweaty and unsteady.

 Inside the trunk, the lining had almost worn away exposing the dark oak framework.
 It looked empty.
 Then she spotted a bundle pressed tightly into the corner.
-She lifted it out.
 A stack of envelopes neatly tied with a faded silk ribbon.
 She felt a shudder, as though someone had just walked over her grave.
 She’d closed the lid quickly and sat back.

 She went back to the start,